 This office space in Luke Street is a home away from home.
 It’s also only a few minutes walk away from Old Street, Liverpool Street and Moorgate stations.

-Next comes design.
+Next comes office design.
 We spend a huge chunk of our lives at work, so find a space that’s light and inspiring.
 Serviced offices are a good option if you want a space that’s already furnished.
 Office providers can also be flexible if you already have some or all of your own furniture.
 Find what works for you and make the office space your own.

 3. Office move checklist – Communication is key